krakenjs/dust-makara-helpers/README.md

 The content lookups are stored in the dust cache if it is enabled.

+This module requires the full build of dust, with the compiler, since the `@message` helper compiles strings with dust.

-This module is for server-side use only. `@useContent` and `@message` can be used in the browser, but will need to be configured with other ways to load content.
+`@useContent` and `@message` can be used in the browser, but will need to be configured with other ways to load content, such as using requirejs.

 Use
 ----